Gwytherin

 OS Maps - Landranger 116 (Denbigh & Colwyn Bay), Explorer OL17 (Snowdon)

-Gwytherin a beautiful village
+Gwytherin is a beautiful village

 situated in a valley that serves as the confluence of the river Afon